-- Adopting measures to prevent elected officials from choosing a specific investment that benefits contractors who contributed to their political campaigns by, for example, requiring disclosure and banking of political contributions, adopting online registering and reporting mechanism of the economic movements of the entire political campaign. - Citizen participation and access to public information: Increasing access to public information and the role of civil society in promoting transparency, monitoring procurement processes and promoting the engagement of communities, especially women, affected by infrastructure projects are key in order to tackle corruption in any of the phases of an infrastructure project.
+- interest group or individual.
+This regulation would include a lobbying registry, regulation of revolving doors, and ensuring the transparent and balanced composition of advisory groups; - Adopting measures to prevent elected officials from choosing a specific investment that benefits contractors who contributed to their political campaigns by, for example, requiring disclosure and banking of political contributions, adopting online registering and reporting mechanism of the economic movements of the entire political campaign. - Citizen participation and access to public information: Increasing access to public information and the role of civil society in promoting transparency, monitoring procurement processes and promoting the engagement of communities, especially women, affected by infrastructure projects 9 are key in order to tackle corruption in any of the phases 10 of an infrastructure project.
 This could be done by: - Ensuring that the entire public contracting process is "open by default"; - Publishing timely and accurate information using open contracting data, such as the OC4IDS; - Supporting independent civil society monitoring of large-scale infrastructure projects through Integrity Pacts and other similar vehicles that help ensure governments are delivering on commitments to transparency, efficient and accountable procurement; - Establishing effective and constructive feedback channels, open to stakeholders across government, industry and civil society, and especially affected communities, to ensure decisions are made taking into account the needs of those affected by projects, including during the pre-tender phase; - Enact effective whistleblowing legislation to allow people and public servants to challenge unethical behaviors that can derail infrastructure projects.